Arabidopsis thaliana: Other research

 Ongoing research on A. thaliana is being performed on the International Space Station by the European Space Agency.
-The goals are to study the growth and reproduction of plants from seed to seed in microgravity.
+The goals are to study the growth and reproduction of plants from seed to seed in microgravity.Plant-on-a-chip devices in which A. thaliana tissues can be cultured in semi-in vitro conditions have been described.
+Use of these devices may aid understanding of pollen-tube guidance and the mechanism of sexual reproduction in A. thaliana.

-Plant-on-a-chip devices in which A. thaliana tissues can be cultured in semi-in vitro conditions have been described.
-Use of these devices may aid understanding of pollen-tube guidance and the mechanism of sexual reproduction in A. thaliana.Researchers at the University of Florida were able to grow the plant in lunar soil originating from the Sea of Tranquillity.
+Researchers at the University of Florida were able to grow the plant in lunar soil originating from the Sea of Tranquillity.

+Self-pollination

-Self-pollinationA. thaliana is a predominantly self-pollinating plant with an outcrossing rate estimated at less than 0.3%.
+A. thaliana is a predominantly self-pollinating plant with an outcrossing rate estimated at less than 0.3%.
 An analysis of the genome-wide pattern of linkage disequilibrium suggested that self-pollination evolved roughly a million years ago or more.
 Meioses that lead to self-pollination are unlikely to produce significant beneficial genetic variability.
 However, these meioses can provide the adaptive benefit of recombinational repair of DNA damages during formation of germ cells at each generation.
 Such a benefit may have been sufficient to allow the long-term persistence of meioses even when followed by self-fertilization.
 A physical mechanism for self-pollination in A. thaliana is through pre-anthesis autogamy, such that fertilisation takes place largely before flower opening.